queenvictoria/bitcoin-arbitrage/README.md

 It gets order books from supported exchanges and calculate arbitrage opportunities between each markets.
 It takes market depth into account.
+This fork (by bearishtrader) has added various altcoin exchanges and trading for altcoin crosses against BTC (such as quarkcoin, dogecoin and maxcoin etc.).

 Currently supported exchanges to get data:
  - MtGox (USD, EUR)